-For many years now, I have wanted to take our dachshunds to a beach because it’s one of the few terrains they haven’t visited.
-This may seem like a silly bucket list endeavor, but if you have read my blog post on being childfree-by-choice, you know I’m a bona fide dog mom, through and through.
+For many years now, it’s been a bucket list item of mine to take a road trip to California, just so our dachshunds could visit a beach.
+This may seem like a silly endeavor to pursue just for a couple of dogs, but if you have read my blog post on being childfree-by-choice, you know I’m a bona fide dog mom, through and through.
 There isn’t anything I wouldn’t do for my pups and there is hardly a place we’ve visited that the dachshunds haven’t tagged along for.
 Besides, every dog deserves to experience sand between their paws at least once in their life!

 We finally had that opportunity to take our dachshunds to the beach this past winter break when both hubby and I had time off between the Christmas and New Year’s Day holidays for the first time EVER in our relationship.